scribe-org/Scribe-iOS/CONTRIBUTING.md

 The Xcode debugger often doesn't work as expected for Scribe as the keyboards themselves are extensions.
 To get breakpoints and the debugger to work as you'd expect them to:

-- Go up to the top bar where your schemes are (this is a bit to the right of the run button) and change it from Scribe to the language of the keyboard you'd like to debug [(see an image of this)](https://raw.githubusercontent.com/scribe-org/Scribe-iOS/main/.github/resources/images/select_scheme_for_debugging.png)
+- Go up to the top bar where your schemes are (this is a bit to the right of the run button) and change it from Scribe to the language of the keyboard you'd like to debug [(see a screenshot of this)](https://raw.githubusercontent.com/scribe-org/Scribe-iOS/main/.github/resources/images/select_scheme_for_debugging.png)
 - Choose a device as normal
 - Hit the run button (or ⌘-R) to start the active scheme
 - When you get a window telling you to "choose an app to run", don't choose Scribe as you might expect, but instead scroll down and select Xcode Previews